rzaf/youtube-clone/README.md

 ### file service

-- has an Rest api for recieving and uploading media files (photo,video,music)
+- has a Rest api for recieving and uploading media files (photo,video,music)
 - stores all media files and its meta data (other services communicate with file service to know media file url exist and belong to which user)
 - media files are stored in system files and meta data is stored in a mongodb database
 - handles video,music formating and compression (using ffmpeg)